Compare low fee, low rate, rewards, frequent flyer credit cards, an exclusive offer from ANZ and find the card that suits your needs.

 Mastercard and Visa — global reach, contactless payments & privileges

 ANZ works with both Visa and Mastercard to provide credit cards.
 Some cards are a Visa card, and other cards are a Mastercard card.
-Whichever card you get, you can benefit from worldwide acceptance, contactless payments and Visa and Mastercard privileges, like Visa entertainment, which offers discounts on selected experiences like concerts and other events.
+Whichever card you get, you can benefit from worldwide acceptance, contactless payments and Visa and Mastercard privileges such as Visa Entertainment, which offers discounts on selected experiences like concerts and other events.

 How to apply for an ANZ credit card